How to clean and disinfect your Android smartphone

 How to clean your Android phone

-Every Android phone is different — a special, individual flower, if you will.
-But cleaning it is generally the same as cleaning any other mobile phone.
+Every Android phone is different, but cleaning it is generally the same as cleaning any other mobile phone.
 There are ports, buttons, a screen, and an entire chassis that could all use a bit of a rubdown with some grime-cleaning solution.

 Be careful not to puncture any speakers or wriggle any ports.